Joyo Ultimate Overdrive JF-02 Review

 Under: Guitar Gear Reviews

-The Joyo Ultimate Overdrive JF-02 Pedal is a simple distortion effect stompbox based on a high-end pedal [reportedly, a Fulltone OCD clone].
-But you didn’t hear that from me!
+The Joyo Ultimate Overdrive JF-02 Pedal is a simple distortion effect stompbox.
+It’s reportedly based on a high-end pedal, a Fulltone OCD, but you didn’t hear that from me!

-While you might not know the brand Joyo, which is rebranded by Thomann as Harley Benton, I’m sure that you will have heard of the high-end pedal that the Ultimate Overdrive is based on.
+While you might not know the brand Joyo, I’m sure you’ll have heard of the high-end pedal that the Ultimate Overdrive is based on.
+Harley Benton, a Thomann brand, also sells a version of the pedal.
+So you have seen the pedal in a few different forms.

 The pedal is a simple distortion that goes from a light crunch sound into fuzz territory.
-But, don’t be fooled by the three knobs and tone switch!
-There are plenty of amazing crunch tone available.
+But don’t be fooled by the three knobs and tone switch!
+There are plenty of amazing crunch tones available from this overdrive pedal.

 Build Quality: 8/10

-The pedal is fairly well built with both jack sockets being screwed to the case and not molded onto the PCB, which then sit on the edge.
-By using jacks screwed to the case, Joyo has increased the life of the pedal as they are less likely to break and will withstand some abuse.
+The pedal is fairly well built, with both jack sockets being screwed to the case and not molded onto the PCB, which then sits on the edge.
+By using jacks screwed to the case, Joyo has increased the pedal’s life as they are less likely to break and will withstand some abuse.

-The LED placement is a little weird but it’s bright and I’m sure you won’t miss seeing whether it’s on or off – regardless of how dark the stage is.
+The LED placement is a little weird as it’s next to the footswitch.
+That said, it’s bright.
+I’m sure you won’t miss seeing whether it’s on or off – regardless of how dark the stage is.

 Controls and Features: 7/10

-So the first thing to mention, this pedal is true bypass which an added bonus and will ensure you have a cleaner signal path.
+So the first thing to mention, this pedal is true bypass, which ensures you have a cleaner signal path.
 So, when the pedal’s off, it doesn’t color your signal chain.

 Tones and Sounds: 5/10